About r4wRun

 Events support different participation modes to accommodate various event formats.

-- Competition — Traditional competitive races with qualifying, brackets and standings.
+- Competition — Traditional competitive races with qualifying, knockouts and standings.

-- Freeride — Non-competitive participation without qualifying or bracket results.
+- Freeride — Non-competitive participation without qualifying or knockout results.

 - Competition + Freeride — Events with both competitive heats and open freeride sessions.